graasp/docs/docs/developer/style-guide.md

 Always review the set of changes you propose in a PR before adding reviewers.

 When you ask for reviews you should make sure that you are aware of what code changes you are submitting.
 It is easy to forget a `console.log()`, or to commit some debugging code.
 While this is not the end of the world you should **always respect the time and effort** that others will take to review your code.
 Your code is the literal representation of your work.
 If you want to work well, you should always take the time to review your own code to ensure it follows the standards.
-This is exactly the same as proof-reading an important email before sending it, you don't want typos and badly written sentences to slip in do you ?
+This is exactly the same as proof-reading an important email before sending it, you don't want typos and badly written sentences to slip in, do you?

 You can do this proof-reading when creating the PR in GitHub, as there is a nice summary of the changes presented at this time.
 You can also do it by opening the `Files Changed` tab after the PR has been created.